pennmem/ram-devguide/docs/networking.md

 # Network messages

-The task and host computers communicate via JSON messages over a [ZeroMQ][] `PAIR` socket.
+The task and host computers communicate via JSON messages over a [ZeroMQ][] `PAIR` socket on TCP port 8889.
 Messages have the following format:

 ```json
 {